 5. Dental Health

-Mace spice ensures good dental health too.
+Mace spice ensures good dental wellness too.
 With this, you can eradicate bad breath effectively and protect your teeth from all dental problems.
 The spice is a natural remedy for toothaches and aching gums and is used in several toothpastes too (3).

 6. Protects Kidneys